Welcome to Loh Lab @ CQT

-Our lab at the Centre for Quantum Technologies, National University of Singapore, is interested in using arrays of tweezer-trapped atoms as quantum "lego" blocks to simulate advanced materials.
+Our lab is interested in using arrays of tweezer-trapped atoms as quantum "lego" blocks to simulate advanced materials and to process quantum information.

 Understanding our research focus